We use cookies to remember preferences and (with your permission) to measure performance. Learn more in our Privacy Policy.

 Steps

-1. 1Enter your regular expression pattern in the Pattern field
+1. 1Enter your JavaScript regular expression pattern in the Pattern field

-2. 2Toggle the flags (Global, Case Insensitive, Multiline, Dotall) as needed
+2. 2Toggle JavaScript regex flags (Global, Case Insensitive, Multiline, Dotall) as needed

 3. 3Paste or type the text you want to test against in the Test String field